Ostrich & dune, Namibia

 Shutter priority vs Aperture priority vs ?

-If you are trying to capture action, you might want to set your camera to shutter priority, if available.
+If you are trying to capture bear action, as mentioned in the last few paragraphs, you might want to set your camera to shutter priority, if available.
 You set the shutter speed, the camera adjust aperture and ISO for the correct exposure (you can still override it with compensation buttons).
 This is often a good setting for fast moving wildlife, as it’s usually much more important to have a sharp shot than one that is slightly dark or light (fixable in the computer).

 However, many photographers, myself included, like Aperture priority better as a working setting.
 You set the aperture and the camera sets shutter speed.
 Most of the time, you will want your shots to be in the middle range of apertures on your lens, between f5.6- f11.
 This gives insurance that you are using the very best part of your glass with the best contrast, acuity and cushion of depth of field for focusing anomalies.

 With furry animals like bears, even if you focus on the eyes, a random piece of fur or water or insect can seduce the autofocus into the wrong millimeter on the bear’s face.
 Keeping your aperture away from the wide end of your lens gives you that cushion.
 Similarly, you don’t want your lens to suddenly expose with f16 or f32 on super bright scenes, unless necessary.
 This means everything will be in focus, which can dilute the impact or emphasis of your shot.

 Setting your camera on Program more or less gives up your right to creative decisions and lets the camera decide, like a robot, what exposure you want.
 I don’t use it, unless there is a rapidly changing scene in which I’m not shooting for effect or inspiration, merely capturing a moment that is not particularly fast moving or complicated.
 As with all modes, remember to chimp a few shots in the beginning to see if your camera is doing what you want.